Abandoned & Little-Known Airfields:

 It may or may not have anything to do with the aircraft RDT&E site."

-According to Tim Tyler, "Just prior to Aeronautical Systems El Mirage Flight Test Facility gate
+Tim reported, "Just prior to Aeronautical Systems El Mirage Flight Test Facility gate

 is Aviation Warehouse, Inc. & Thomson’s Aviation Manuals.